Stay at home advice

 What must I do if I am self-isolating and living with a vulnerable person?

-If you are self-isolating and live with someone who is 70 or over, has a long-term condition, is pregnant or has a weakened immune system, try to arrange for them to stay with friends or family for 14 days.
+If you are self-isolating and live with someone who is 70 or over, has a long-term condition, is pregnant or has a weakened immune system, try to arrange for them to stay with friends or family for your isolation period.
 If you have to stay at home together, try to keep away from each other as much as possible.

 - Try to keep 1.5 metres away from each other